psadmin-io/psadmin-wiki/README.md

 * **[Server Administration](admin/admin.md)**: Articles about working with Windows, Linux, AIX or other server management topics.
 * **[Development](development/development.md)**: Posts about PeopleSoft development.

-## How to contribute
+## How to contribute with GitHub

 Anyone can contribute to the Communtiy Wiki.
+To make a contribution or edit, you can use the GitHub online editing tools to modify existing posts or create new posts.

+**To edit an existing document:**

+1. Open the page in the repository and click the pencil icon.
+1. When you are done editing the document, add a commit comment and select "Create a new branch for this commit and start a pull request."
+You can change the branch name to something descriptive.
+1. Click the "Propose file change" button.
+1. On the Pull Request page, click the "Create pull request" button to submit your change for inclusion.

+**To add a new document:**

+1. Open the folder where you want to create the file and click the "Create new file" button.
+1. Add file name (use underscores for spaces) with the `.md` extension.
+1. At the top of the new document, add the front-matter:

+        ```
+        ---
+        title: Sample Title
+        layout: en
+        permalink: /posts/folder/sample_title/
+        ---
+        ```
+1. Add your title to the front-matter section.
+1. Modify the `folder` and `sample_title` in the permalink section to match the folder and your filename.
+1. When you are done creating and editing the document, add a commit comment and select "Create a new branch for this commit and start a pull request."
+You can change the branch name to something descriptive.
+1. Click the "Propose file change" button.
+1. On the Pull Request page, click the "Create pull request" button to submit your change for inclusion.

+**Publishing your changes**

+GitHub will test your changes with the wiki to ensure the wiki builds successfully.
+When the test has completed, a wiki administrator will approve your changes into the `master` branch.
+Commits to the `master` branch will trigger a new wiki build and update the site `wiki.psadmin.io` in a few minutes.

+## How to contribute from a local Git repo

-To make a contribution or edit, you'll need Git installed.
+Anyone can contribute to the Communtiy Wiki.
+To make a contribution or edit from a local copy of the repository, you'll need Git installed.
 It's also recommended you use a good text editor (like SublimeText, VS Code, Notepad++, vi) and are familiar with [Markdown formatting](https://guides.github.com/features/mastering-markdown/).

 ### Clone the wiki git repository